Murdock135/second_brain/400_projects/420_professional_projects/what_causes_salmonella/tasks.md

 	- [ ] #task semantic scholar
 	- [ ] #task wikipedia
 - [ ] #task create a sandboxed environment with docker
-- [x] #task Create a function in config.py that will create output directories stamped by time #ongoing ✅ 2025-05-05
-- [x] #task move utility functions to utils.py #planned ✅ 2025-05-06
 - [ ] #task Use Llama index for analysing the data and producing a json file that contains information on the datasets.
 - [ ] #task implement qa streaming https://js.langchain.com/docs/how_to/qa_streaming/
-- [x] #task Fix the paths pointing to the data so that they are generic enough to be reproducible #planned(5m) ✅ 2025-03-21
-- [x] #task use an if name == main #planned ✅ 2025-03-19
-- [x] #task incorporate ollama with langchain ✅ 2025-03-21
-	- [x] #task read langchain-ollama (30m) #ongoing ✅ 2025-03-21
-- [x] #task put data used for research (proof of concept inside a separate dir) #planned ✅ 2025-03-20
-- [x] #task Put the data documentations in a folder from which the llm can extract information. #ongoing ✅ 2025-03-20
 - [ ] #task create a script to extract raw poultry sampling data
 - [ ] #task Peruse the questions.
 For each question, write a sample reasoning flow.
 - [ ] #task Write READMEs for the datasets on huggingface. #discuss
-- [x] #task Read Python's 'Input and Output' tutorial #ongoing ✅ 2025-03-21
 - [ ] #task Write a README.md on how to use data.
 Explain who to request access from, how to use the data and where to keep results in.
-- [x] #task Create schematic of langchain system. ✅ 2025-05-14
-- [x] #task Read about FAISS ✅ 2025-05-14
-	- [x] #task Read the Github wiki ✅ 2025-05-14
-	- [x] #task Read the Github README.md ✅ 2025-03-17
 - [ ] #task Review and test repo 'salmonella_study'
 	- [x] #task config.py ✅ 2025-03-17
 	- [x] #task data_preprocessing.py ✅ 2025-03-17